 The ‘Quake of ‘89

 When the earth quaked on October 17, 1989, the exterior wall of the Plunge building was badly damaged, thus speeding plans to transform the facility into a major attraction.
-The resulting $5.2 million adventure center, Neptune’s Kingdom, includes a two-story miniature golf course with robotics, fiber optics, and special effects plus restaurant, game, and party areas.
+The resulting $5.2 million adventure center, Neptune’s Kingdom, includes a two-story miniature golf course, games, a cafe, and party area.

 The Hurricane, a thrilling metal coaster with 80 degree banking turns, replaced the 20-year-old Jet Star in 1992 as the fifth coaster in the park’s long history.

 The Boardwalk moved further into the high tech world in 1995 when it opened a Laser Tag Arena.

 As the 1990s progressed, the Boardwalk continued to add new and colorful rides to its lineup: Whirlwind, Crazy Surf, Chaos, Tsunami, and Kiddie Bumper Boats.

 In 1994 the Boardwalk took over operation of the Surf Bowl bowling center across the street from the amusement park.
 A $3.5 million dollar renovation in late 2001 turned the center into a state-of-the-art bowling complex, renamed the Boardwalk Bowl.

 The Boardwalk marked the year 2000 with the return of the popular Cave Train and a remodeled area near the river.
 Originally opened in 1961, the Cave Train (a dark ride with a prehistoric theme) was closed in 1997 for a major underground renovation project.
 Cave Train Adventure features original elements of the 1961 version as well as more modern-day technology.
 Housed in its original location, the Cave Train highlights the section near the river that has been remodeled with a new walkway and several new rides.